 Importantly, the work of The Bridge will be shared widely and freely with our partner schools and the wider education sector.
 Our aim is to support improved pupil outcomes not just at Wellington, but across all schools and in all sectors.

-Ben Evans, our Deputy Head Academic, has now completed a full curriculum review to ensure that what we teach in the Lower and Middle School is as intellectually rich, future-focused, and well-aligned with A-Levels and the IB as possible.
+We have completed a full curriculum review to ensure that what we teach in the Lower and Middle School is as intellectually rich, future-focused and well-aligned with A-Levels and the IB as possible.
 As a result of this review, we have introduced the Fragments Course, a bold new interdisciplinary programme designed to challenge and connect thinking across subjects – and Courses Within Courses, which give pupils the opportunity to explore specialist topics in greater depth, broadening their academic experience and fostering curiosity from an early stage.

 Investing in our future